 - Across MENA, beef is a popular meat enjoyed for its good taste.
-Consumers have access to a wide range of products, from lower grade lean local ex-dairy industry product and Indian buffalo meat to locally slaughtered beef from live imports, as well as a range of boxed imports from all over the world. - Total consumption of beef across the MENA markets is forecast to grow at a compound annual growth rate (CAGR) of 3.3% from 2021-2026 (Source: GIRA).
+Consumers have access to a wide range of products, from lower grade, lean, local ex-dairy industry product and Indian buffalo meat, to locally slaughtered beef from live imports, as well as a range of boxed imports from all over the world. - Total consumption of beef across the MENA markets is forecast to grow at a compound annual growth rate (CAGR) of 2.2% from 2022 to 2027 (Source: GIRA).
 This growth is being driven by several factors such as increasing disposable incomes, a growing and young population, already-high urbanisation, shifting dietary habits, sizable wealthy expatriate populations and expanding leisure and tourism sectors.